Menu

 If you are looking for a Rural Mentor.
 Visit the SRPC Mentor Program page for all the details.

 Please ensure your SRPC membership is up to date.
-Send your email request to Louise for a list of mentors and instructions. (dianac@srpc.ca)
+Send your email request to Kristen for a list of mentors and instructions. (kristenk@srpc.ca)

 Mentees Must be SRPC members to participate in this program.